 If you are choosing the ledger rod, your best dead bait pick would be smaller fish of about 3 to 5 inches.

 My top 3 dead baits for zander include the following:

 All three have a body size that will fit the zanders somewhat smaller mouth perfectly.
-Further more, each of those three baitfish have very distinct and visible coloration, as they are all either silvery or golden, as well as shiny and/or somewhat glittery.
+Furthermore, each of those three baitfish have very distinct and visible colouration, as they are all either silvery or golden, as well as shiny and/or somewhat glittery.

 In other words, zeds will be able to see them very well on, or just off the bottom!

 Pro Tip: If the zander shy away from whole baits, try to use half a dead bait instead, or take off the fish’s head.
 This can make a lot of difference!